-5. Good Practices for Stock assessment in South Asia
+5. Good Practices for Stock Assessment in South Asia

 5.1.
-Data collection and Methodology
+Data Collection and Methodology

-In many countries around the globe, use of logbooks by the fishers has emerged as a crucial aspect in the context of fisheries data collection, analysis and management.
-This practice involves the systematic recording of essential information, including precise details about fishing locations, types of gear employed, composition of the catch, amount of discard, and biological data of fish species caught etc. Encouraging use of logbooks, South Asian countries can establish a robust foundation for accurate data, stock assessments and well-informed decision-making in fisheries management.
+In many countries around the globe, the use of logbooks by the fishers has emerged as a crucial aspect in the context of fisheries data collection, analysis and management.
+This practice involves the systematic recording of essential information, including precise details about fishing locations, types of gear employed, the composition of the catch, amount of discard, and biological data of fish species caught, etc. By encouraging the use of logbooks, South Asian countries can establish a robust foundation for accurate data, stock assessments and well-informed decision-making in fisheries management.
 The adoption of logbooks enables comprehensive documentation that proves invaluable in understanding the dynamics of marine resources.
 Electronic logbooks, or e-logs, are like digital versions of traditional paper logbooks used in fisheries.
 Instead of recording fishing activities on paper, fishermen use computer programs or software on fishing vessels to enter and submit daily logs electronically.
 This modern approach streamlines the data collection process, making it more efficient and reducing the chances of errors.
 In South Asia, adopting electronic logbooks can be a game-changer for fisheries management.

-India has a well-established data collection and estimation system for generating information on species-wise and fishing gear-wise marine fishery resources landings and fishing effort for different maritime states every month using skilled observers in fish landing ports.
+India has a well-established data collection and estimation system for generating information on species-wise and fishing gear-wise marine fishery resource landings and fishing efforts for different maritime states every month using skilled observers in fish landing ports.
 The method was developed by ICAR-Central Marine Fisheries Research Institute jointly with ICAR-Indian Agricultural Statistics Research Institute following a scientific sampling scheme named "Stratified Multistage Random Sampling Design (SMRSD)" (Sukhatme et al., 1958; Srinath et al., 2005), where stratification is done over space and time.
 This system of data collection and estimation has been in use since 1960.
-The sampling frame was created by gathering information on marine fishing villages, landing centres, crafts, and gears, among other things, and it is updated on a regular basis to reflect changes in the sector through all India frame surveys.
+The sampling frame was created by gathering information on marine fishing villages, landing centres, crafts, and gears, among other things, and it is updated regularly to reflect changes in the sector through all India frame surveys.
 Species-wise catch, fishing effort, details of fishing crafts and gears and other related information are collected through this sampling scheme.

-Central Marine Fisheries Research Institute took the lead in developing an online system for the collection and retrieval of data on the marine fish landings and other related parameters named Fish Catch Survey and Analysis (FCSA) and the system is operational since 2018.
-FCSA was proved to be an excellent system for the data collection and estimation of marine fishery resources.
-The changes that were brought by the introduction of the new system were huge in comparison to the traditional paper-based system, which was less efficient in terms of cost-effectiveness, manpower requirement, difficulty in manual scrutiny, the time requirement for data processing, more chances of errors, etc. It facilitates the fetching of the monthly work programmes for each of the field staff (harbour-based observers), which are configured in the server maintained at headquarters and permits the observers to store the information in the data recording devices (tablets).
+Central Marine Fisheries Research Institute took the lead in developing an online system for the collection and retrieval of data on marine fish landings and other related parameters named Fish Catch Survey and Analysis (FCSA) and the system has been operational since 2018.
+FCSA proved to be an excellent system for the data collection and estimation of marine fishery resources.
+The changes that were brought by the introduction of the new system were huge in comparison to the traditional paper-based system, which was less efficient in terms of cost-effectiveness, manpower requirement, difficulty in manual scrutiny, the time requirement for data processing, more chances of errors, etc. It facilitates the fetching of the monthly work programs for each of the field staff (harbour-based observers), which are configured in the server maintained at headquarters and permits the observers to store the information in the data recording devices (tablets).

 A noteworthy suggestion for improvement involves integrating the electronic logbook (e-log) mechanism with the existing multi-stage stratified random sampling method.
 By combining these two approaches and devising a methodology for the combined estimation of landings, India and other South Asian countries can significantly enhance their data collection practices.
-The e-logbook system, with its digital efficiency, can complement the traditional multi-stage stratified random
+The e-logbook system, with its digital efficiency, can complement the traditional multi-stage stratified random sampling method.
+Fishermen using e-logs can efficiently record real-time information about fishing activities, providing accurate data.